Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 Services procurement, which “fills in the gaps” to generate a smooth workflow, often results in contract-based relationships with vendors.

-Procurement involves the subset of unique processes that take place when an organization is sourcing something.
-These include negotiations with various vendors or suppliers, the process of onboarding vendors to the organization, and the strategic selection of goods and services based on an organization’s budget, values and more.
+Procurement involves a subset of unique processes that take place when an organization sources something.
+These include negotiations with various vendors or suppliers, the process of onboarding vendors to the organization, and the strategic selection of goods and services based on an organization’s budget, values, and more.

 End Goals

-The purpose of procurement is to fulfill a certain company need in a manner that is strategic.
+The purpose of procurement is to meet business needs through a strategic and efficient approach.
 This goes beyond the simple process of ordering a service or good, and digs deeper into the process of exploring different options and identifying the most ideal one based on certain criteria the company defines (like cost, location of the provider, etc.).

 The purpose of purchasing is to arrange company spending and acquire the chosen good or service.